b4da/Personal-projects-and-code-written/README.md

 # Personal-projects-and-code-written
-Repository for some of my previous programming work
+This is a repository for some of my previous programming work

+I am an Electrical Engineer, who enjoys working on personal projects.
+I am interesting an designing electrical systems for projects in the contruction industry.